 Question: Is it ok to dry shirts in the dryer?

 We recommend avoiding the dryer and letting the shirt air dry on a hanger, although (depending on the size of your house) this is not always practical.
 If you must put the shirt in a dryer, avoid high heat or over-drying the shirt.
 Use the dryer to get most of the moisture out of the shirt, and then iron the shirt immediately to remove the rest of the moisture and any wrinkles at the same time.
-If you dry your shirts completely in the dryer you’ll find the shirt a bit harder to iron perfectly.
+If you dry your shirts completely in the dryer you’ll find the shirt a bit harder to iron perfectly, and they will likely shrink beyond Proper Cloth’s calculated shrinkage allowances.

 Question: How to remove a stain from a white shirt?